techtile-by-dramco/NI-B210-Sync/tests/reciprocity_calibration/readme.md

 - It is mandatory to measure the incoming signal in_1(t), in_2(t), ..., in_n(t) on the $N$ USRP simultaneously at time $t_0$.
 - Consequently, it is mandatory to start transmitting the signals simultaneously at time $t_1$.

 ## 3.1.
+Use external reference signal to broadcast coherently with two individual USRPs

-Generate phase coherent sine waves with multiple USRPs
+The purpose is to generate phase coherent sine waves with multiple USRPs.

 Initially, it should be validated that all USRPs could deliver a perfectly synchronised sine wave.
 A first test excists of a perfectely phase coherent incoming pilot signal on all USRPs.